Sjors/nado-book/taproot/activation.md

 MTP used the existing BIP 9 system.
 The argument in support of it is it’s far less code because it already works.

 As an example, let’s say the signaling deadline of this soft fork is on September 1 at midnight UTC.
 A miner mines block number 2,016 or some multiple of 2,016 one second before midnight and signals "yes."
 Everyone who sees that block says, “OK, we have the required percentage of signaling right before the deadline, so Taproot is active.”
-They also have this automatic script that says “I am now going to put all my savings in a Taproot address because I want to be in the first block and I am feeling reckless, and I love being reckless.”
+But then there might be a hypothetical user who also has this automatic script that says “I am now going to put all my savings in a Taproot address because I want to be in the first block and I am feeling reckless, and I love being reckless.”

 Then, there's another miner who mine two seconds later because they didn’t see that recent block.
 Their block arrives one second past midnight.
 It votes positive too, but it's too late, and so the soft fork doesn't activate because the signaling wasn't done before midnight, the deadline.
 That is the subtlety you get with BIP 9, and with shorter signaling periods, because with a longer signaling period, it's less likely the signal arrives at the edge of a cutoff point.
 Usually it isn't a problem, but it's difficult to explain these edge cases to people.